jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 As shown in the diagram,
 since most strings are tuned a perfect fourth apart, the scale degree at the same fret on the neighboring string will be 4.
-The major third is back one fret---the third shape may already be well known, since it's the shell of every major chord.
+The major third is one fret lower.
+The third shape may already be well known, since it's the shell of every major chord.
+Across the the 3rd to 2nd string, the scale degree at the same fret on the neighboring string is 3, the major third interval.

 Then the major second (whole tone "T") is back two frets from the 3, and a minor second (semitone "S") is the fret behind that.